ThinkEQ/assembly-solutions-ltd/src/pages/news/quality-supervisor-kane-achieves-10-years-service.md

         an incredible 10 Years of Service at Assembly Solutions.

-        Kane joined back in 2012 through an agency as a Warehouse Assistant, and over his ten years, he has worked his way up and gained a vast amount of knowledge and experience by working in multiple departments including Purchasing and Accounts.
-He eventually found his way back to his happy place which was the Warehouse!
-Kevin is now the Warehouse Supervisor and is responsible for all goods coming in and out of the factory.

-        Kane is an employee who everybody loves, his huge smile and contagious happy energy makes him a man we all enjoy to be around.
+        K﻿ane joined back in 2012 through our recruitment agency as a Production Operator and very soon showed his skills and enthusiasm to work in the Quality department.
+Kane moved from building wiring harnesses for our Automotive customers, to a senior Quality Inspector role where he would QA all wiring harness work made by the production operators.
+It wasn't long after this that Kane hd the abilities and experience to step up to the role of Quality Supervisor for all wiring harness and control panel projects.

+        "﻿Kane has been a key player in our company, and with Quality being one of our 4 core values, Kane's skill and commitment to ensuring all goods pass 100% before being packed and despatched, is vital to our success and continuing to retain customers.
+I'm looking forward to see Kane progress even further within the company and hope to see him on our journey for another 10 years, if he can do it all again!"\

+        **Gareth Balshaw, Managing Director**
   - type: testimonial
     testimonial:
       alignment: centre